hackathon-2K17-CloudConquerors/docker-monitor/README.md

 ----

-## Getting started with Trireme-Kubernetes
+## Getting started with docker-monitor

-Trireme-Kubernetes is focused on being simple and Straightforward to deploy.
-For any serious deployment, the extensive deployment guide should be followed

 1) Checkout the deployment files:
 ```